 Kyambura Gorge in Queen Elizabeth National Park

-Kyambura/Chambura Gorge, named after River Kyambura that winds through this ravine, has one of the best views in the world and it is not hard to attest.
-There is that breath taking and panoramic view of the lush forest with in this gorge for miles and miles while at a viewing platform.
+Kyambura Gorge (or Chambura Gorge), named after River Kyambura that winds through this ravine, has one of the best views in the world and it is not hard to attest.
+There is that breath taking and panoramic view of the lush forest with in this gorge for miles and miles.
 Kyambura Gorge is situated in Kyambura Game Reserve in the far Eastern part of Queen Elizabeth National Park.
 It is an incredible feature formed as a result of a volcanic eruption that occurred many years ago.
 It is mostly visited for Chimpanzee tracking, bird watching and nature walks.

 The flora and fauna in this gorge is flourishing and so full of life courtesy of River Kyambura and the smaller streams from Bunyaruguru and Buhweju hills.
 Its thick underground forest with fruit trees and other flora attract primates, birds, the herbivores, among others.
 By its incredible primate populace, Kyambura is referred to as ‘the Valley of Apes’.
 Although the habituated Chimpanzees are not more than 20 individuals, Kyambura Gorge nevertheless stands as the only place in Queen Elizabeth National Park with Chimpanzees.
 Other primates in this gorge are the Black and white Colobus monkeys, Olive Baboons, Blue and Vervet monkeys.
 Apart from Primates, in this gorge are; elephants, hyenas, buffaloes, Bushbucks and an assortment of smaller fauna.
 It is connected with Kazinga Channel by a long stretch of a lush swamp and across, you can hear the booming honks of the hippos.